AlexCernas2901/siauc_embedded_system/README.md

-# Embedded System for RFID-Based Attendance
+# Embedded System for SIAUC API

 This embedded system is part of a project designed to manage attendance using RFID technology and WiFi connectivity.
 It works alongside SIAUC API to validate user identifiers (UIDs) and provide feedback on attendance events.